 4. Do you take unimmunised children?

 On 1st January 2016, the Australian Government’s ‘No jab No Play’ policy came into effect.
-This policy requires that children be fully vaccinated to be able to attend Childcare Services.
+Sparrow Early Learning requires that children be fully vaccinated to be able to attend our Childcare services.

 Prior to your child’s first day, your Service Manager will require a copy of your child’s current immunisation history status letter or vaccination certificate.
 Please inform the Service Manager of all future immunisations.